-- Young adults:While children are proportionally more likely to be involved in a serious ATV accident, year after year the age groups with the highest-reported injury rate are 16-24 year olds and 25-34 year olds.
+- Young adults – While children are proportionally more likely to be involved in a serious ATV accident, the age groups with the highest-reported injury rate are 16-24-year-olds and 25-34-year-olds.

-- 50+ years old:An increasing number of ATV injuries are occurring to persons older than age 50.
-Thoracic injuries are prevalent among this age group, which tends to have more complications and longer hospital stays.
+- 50+ years old – An increasing number of ATV injuries occur to persons older than age 50; thoracic injuries are prevalent among this age group.

-Speak with an Experienced ATV Accident Attorney
+Speak with an Experienced ATV Accident Lawyer